hyperstack-org/hyperstack/docs/installation/installation.md

 The Rails webpacker gem will bundle up all your javascript assets including those used by Hyperstack such as React, and React-Router.

-You can also easily add other NPM (node package manager) assets to the webpacker *pack files*.
+You can easily add other NPM (node package manager) assets to the webpacker *pack files*.

-Hyperstack will look for two webpacker pack files: one for packages that *only* run on the client side, and packages that can run on *both* the client, and during server prerendering.
+Hyperstack will look for two pack files: one for packages that *only* run on the client side, and the other for packages that can run on *both* the client and during server prerendering.
 > Prerendering builds the initial page view server side, and then delivers it to the client as a normal static HTML page.
 Attached to the HTML are flags that React will use update the page as components are re-rendered after the initial page load.
 >
 > This means that page load time is comparable to any other Rails view.
 >
-> But to make this work packages that rely on the `browser` object, cannot be used during prerendering.
+> But to make this work packages that rely on the `browser` object cannot be used during prerendering.
 Well structured packages that depend on the `browser` object will have a way to run in the prerendering environment.

-You will also need to fetch the packages, plus any of their dependencies and bring them into your build environment.
+Once you have the pack files setup you will also need to fetch the packages, plus any of their dependencies and bring them into your build environment.

 > Coming from Ruby this can be confusing as we are used to simply adding a dependency into the `Gemfile`, and then using bundler to both fetch dependencies, and produce the `Gemfile.lock` file.
 >